Baltimore Railroad Track Stabilization Repair

 The injection process was done in a precise manner and pattern so as to ‘redirect’ subsurface water around the railbed and towards an existing sump pump.

 During each of the track outages, URETEK crews were able to fill voids, eliminate water infiltration, restore proper water flow, and stabilize the railbed for between 100 and 150 linear feet of track in under 20 hours including set up, breakdown, clean up and final inspection by the customer.

 - The project was completed within the tight track outage timelines established by the customer.

-- The speed and efficiency of the URETEK ICR – Northern US crew and the unique, proprietary material characteristics allowed the customer to repair four times the track length originally specified, within the same budgeted cost.
+- The speed and efficiency of the URETEK crew and repair process allowed the customer to repair the area in the desired timeframe.

 - Co-scheduling with other customer-related projects allowed for project completion without the need for additional track outage scheduling.

-- Subsurface water was redirected and the roadbed stabilized.
+- Subsurface water was redirected and the railbed stabilized.